munificent/craftinginterpreters/book/classes-and-instances.md

 ^code blacken-class (1 before, 1 after)

-When the GC reaches a class object, we mark the name to keep that string alive too.
+When the GC reaches a class object, we mark its name to keep that string alive too.

 The last operation the VM can perform on a class is printing it:

 ^code print-class (1 before, 1 after)

-Look, keeping the name *is* handy!
+A class simply prints its own name.

 ## Class Declarations